Textile manufacture during the British Industrial Revolution

 Textile manufacture during the British Industrial Revolution was centred in south Lancashire and the towns on both sides of the Pennines in the United Kingdom.
 The main drivers of the Industrial Revolution were textile manufacturing, iron founding, steam power, oil drilling, the discovery of electricity and its many industrial applications, the telegraph and many others.
-Railroads, steam boats, the telegraph and other innovations massively increased worker productivity and raised standards of living by greatly reducing time spent during travel, transportation and communications.
+Railroads, steamboats, the telegraph and other innovations massively increased worker productivity and raised standards of living by greatly reducing time spent during travel, transportation and communications.

 Before the 18th century, the manufacture of cloth was performed by individual workers, in the premises in which they lived and goods were transported around the country by packhorses or by river navigations and contour-following canals that had been constructed in the early 18th century.
 In the mid-18th century, artisans were inventing ways to become more productive.
 Silk, wool, and linen fabrics were being eclipsed by cotton which became the most important textile.

 Innovations in carding and spinning enabled by advances in cast iron technology resulted in the creation of larger spinning mules and water frames.
 The machinery was housed in water-powered mills on streams.
 The need for more power stimulated the production of steam-powered beam engines, and rotative mill engines transmitting the power to line shafts on each floor of the mill.
 Surplus power capacity encouraged the construction of more sophisticated power looms working in weaving sheds.
 The scale of production in the mill towns round Manchester created a need for a commercial structure; for a cotton exchange and warehousing.
 The technology was used in woollen and worsted mills in the West Yorkshire and elsewhere.